 - Upholstered moment: A small, wipeable faux-leather stool or fabric-topped bench outside splash zones.

-- Shower curtain glow-up: Linen-blend curtain with a fresh liner—classy and cozy.
+- Shower curtain glow-up: A linen-blend curtain with a fresh liner looks classy and cozy.

-- Robe station: A plush robe on a hook next to the shower says “I have my life together,” IMO.
+- Robe station: A plush robe on a hook next to the shower makes everything feel pulled together.

 15. Set a Winter Bath Ritual Station